 He spoke quietly.
 They shivered violently.
 She ran quickly.
-Adverbs are a handy writer’s tool to describe an action, derived as a compound of adjective + verb.
-We're usually able to spot adverbs easily, as most end in -ly, as in the above examples.
+Adverbs are a handy writer’s tool to describe an action, or give more detail about a verb.
+We're usually able to spot adverbs easily, as most end in "-ly."

-So what's a flat adverb?
-A flat adverb refers to a describing word that’s missing that -ly suffix.
+But not always!
+A flat adverb refers to a descriptive word that’s missing that "-ly" suffix.
 They're a little trickier to find, and can be confused with adjectives.
-Here's where you can spot flat adverbs and tell them apart from other describing words.
+Here's how you can spot flat adverbs and tell them apart from other descriptive words.

-Flat adverbs often look identical to their adjective counterparts — both are used to describe and drop the -ly suffix.
+Flat adverbs often look identical to their adjective counterparts — both are used to modify or describe another part of speech.
 But adverbs describe a verb instead of a noun.
-Seems simple enough, but many adverbs and adjectives are interchangeable.
+It seems simple enough, but many adverbs and adjectives are interchangeable.

-Take for example, the word fast.
-It's both an adjective and a flat adverb.
+Take, for example, the word "fast."
+It can be both an adjective and an adverb.
 As an adjective, you might say, “She was on the fast track to success.”
-As a flat adverb, the meaning changes slightly when you write, “She ran fast.”
+As a flat adverb, the meaning changes when you write, “She ran fast.”

-To make it even more confusing, there are some traditional adverbs that have a flat adverb mate, such as soft and softly, quick and quickly, or bright and brightly.
+There are some traditional adverbs that have a flat adverb mate, such as "soft" and "softly," "quick" and "quickly," or "bright" and "brightly."
 How did these come about?

-In Old English texts, these adverbs usually had an inflection at the end of them — like brighte.
-When these were dropped over time, they were more easily confused with their adjective counterparts, so -ly was added to help clarify when you were intending to use the adverb definition.
-The good news is, you can use either version – soft or softly – and generally get your message across, although it should be noted that flat adverbs do tend to have a more casual vibe.
+In Old English texts, adverbs usually had an inflection at the end of them — like brighte.
+When these were dropped over time, they were more easily confused with their adjective counterparts, so "-ly" was added to help clarify when you were intending to use the adverbial form.
+The good news is, you can use either version —"soft" or "softly" — and get your message across, although it should be noted that flat adverbs do tend to have a more casual vibe.

-Interestingly, there are still other adverb/adjective pairs where the meaning actually differs between them.
-For example, late and lately have two different meanings – you can arrive late, or you can not have stopped by lately.
+However, there are other adverb/adjective pairs where the meaning differs between the two words.
+For example, "late" and "lately."
+You can arrive late, or you can not have stopped by lately.

-All of these divergences led 18th-century grammarians to actually eschew the flat adverb, suggesting it was a mistake.
-But in modern-day linguistics, it’s commonly understood that flat adverbs are okay to use — if the meaning of your sentence doesn’t radically shift.
-As a general rule, most of us are so used to that -ly ending that if it makes sense to use it, go for that ending.
-“Go quickly,” is a much more common sentence than “Go quick,” for example.
+If you've been told that using a flat adverb like "fast" was a mistake, you can blame 18th-century grammarians for that.
+But in modern linguistics, it’s commonly understood that flat adverbs are OK to use — if the meaning of your sentence doesn’t radically shift.
+But as a general rule, most of us are so used to that "-ly" ending that it just comes naturally.